andrin187/andrin187/README.md

 ## ✉️ About Me

 Hi, my name is Andrin.
-I am a Data Analyst with expertise in statistics, mathematics, and data analytics.
+I am a Data Analyst with expertise in statistics, mathematics, data analytics, and data science.
 My skills include:
-- Data retrieval and data cleaning using SQL.
+- Data retrieval and data cleaning using SQL and Python.
 - Data reporting and manipulation with Google Spreadsheet and Excel.
-- Regression analysis modeling with R Statistics.
+- Regression analysis modeling with R Statistics and Python.
 - Data visualization and dashboard development with Tableau.

 **🛠️ Tools**